Active ingredient

 Talk to your doctor or nurse before you are given Phenytoin Injection if you suffer from or have suffered in the past from any of the following conditions:

 The risk of these serious skin side effects may be associated with a variant in genes in a subject with Chinese or Thai origin.
-If you are of such origin and have been tested previously carrying this genetic variant (HLA-B*1502), discuss this with your doctor before using Phenytoin Injection.
+If you are of such origin and have been tested previously carrying this genetic variant (HLA-B* 1502), discuss this with your doctor before using Phenytoin Injection.

 Black patients may be at greater risk of liver problems, serious skin reactions and allergic reactions.
 If you are taking phenytoin at the same time as you receive radiation therapy to your head and the dose of another medication called corticosteroids is reduced, you may more likely to develop a severe skin rash called erythema multiform or one that causes blistering called Stevens Johnson Syndrome or Toxic Epidermal Necrosis (see Possible Side Effects in section 4).

 A small number of people being treated with anti-epileptics such as Phenytoin have had thoughts of harming or killing themselves, if at any time you have these thoughts, immediately contact your doctor.
+Tell your doctor if any of these apply to you as special care may be needed.
+Your doctor will take particular care with this medicine if you are elderly or gravely ill.

 Phenytoin may precipitate or aggravate absence seizures and myoclonic seizures (two specific types of epilepsy).

-Tell your doctor if you are taking, have recently taken or might take any other medicines, including medicines obtained without a prescription.
+Tell your doctor if you are taking, have recently taken or might take any other medicines.

 This will allow your doctor to decide whether it is safe for you to be given phenytoin.

-Some medicines can affect the way Phenytoin Injection works or Phenytoin Injection itself can reduce the effectiveness of other medicines taken at the same time.
+Some medicines can affect the way Phenytoin Injection works, or Phenytoin Injection itself can reduce the effectiveness of other medicines taken at the same time.
 These include:

 Speak to your doctor before being given this medicine if you have recently had a drink of alcohol.